freenas/freenas-docs/userguide/settings.rst

 * :guilabel:`Enable Password Toggle`: Set to add the option to toggle between hidden or visible text for passwords in forms.

+* :guilabel:`Hide "Save Configuration" Dialog Before Upgrade`:  Set to disable the popup window that prompts to save the system configuration file before doing a system upgrade.

 Make any changes and click :guilabel:`UPDATE SETTINGS` to save the new selections.